 Further exploration programs will depend on the Company's ability to obtain additional financing which may not be available under favorable terms, if at all.
 If adequate financing is not available, the Company may not be able to commence or continue with its exploration programs or to meet minimum expenditure requirements to prevent the full or partial loss of its mineral right interests.
 Also, failure to meet the Company's share of costs incurred under joint venture arrangements to which it may be a party may result in a reduction of its interests in mineral right interests.
-Furthermore, if other parties to such agreements do not most their share of such costs, the Company may be unable to finance the cost required to complete not meet their share of such costs, the Company may be unable to finance the cost required to complete the recommended programs.
+Furthermore, if other parties to such agreements do not meet their share of such costs, the Company may be unable to finance the cost required to complete the recommended programs.